xoadc/Requiem-for-Radio/RFR-FQF-PulDe-theremin/readme.md

 # RFR-FQF-PulDe (Pulse Decay)

+### Version 4
+## Amanda Dawn Christie, Martin Marier, and John Janigan-Mills

 # Overview

 This folder contains all the files for the Requiem for Radio: Pulse Decay performance.
 The performer plays the theremin on stage.
-Behind her, blueprintlike images of the Sackville radio towers are projected.
+Behind her, blueprint-esque images of the Sackville radio towers are projected.
 The sounds of the corresponding radio tower is played back on speakers.
-The theremin can play actual theremin sounds, but it is also used to select and crossfade between the 13 radio towers.
+The theremin can play actual theremin sounds, but it is also used to select and crossfade between the 13 radio towers and their associated sounds and images.

+# Running the Raspberry Pi
+Plug in all peripherals to the Pi before plugging in the power.

+Plug both of these devices into the USB2 ports (grey):
+- USB-C Headphone Dongle with USB-C to USB-A adapter
+- Metal Arduino box

+Use the Micro HDMI port closest to the USB-C power connection for the video feed.

+Use the provided single USB-C power brick provided for the power.

+When powered on, the Pi should automatically boot itself without user input; give it about a minute to complete it's boot routine.

+To reboot, simply use the power button (by the SD card reader on the Pi), or pull out the power cord (less ideal but still fine).

-# Running the Code
+# Running the Code on your own device

 ## Arduino
 Just plug in the box via USB and you're good!